-- Protect all Bioretention and Rain Garden BMPs from sedimentation through installation and maintenance of erosion and sediment control BMPs on portions of the site that drain into the Bioretention and/or Rain Garden BMPs. - Restore Bioretention and Rain Garden BMPs to their fully functioning condition if they accumulate sediment during construction.
-Restoring the BMP includes removal of sediment and any sediment-laden Bioretention/Rain Garden soils, and replacing the removed soils with soils meeting the design specification. - Prevent compaction of Bioretention, Rain Garden, and other infiltration BMPs by excluding construction equipment and foot traffic.
+• Protect all LID BMPs (including, but not limited to bioretention, rain gardens, and permeable pavements from sedimentation through installation and maintenance of erosion and sediment control BMPs on portions of the site that drain into the LID BMPs.

+- Restore the LID BMPs to their fully functioning condition if they accumulate sediment during construction.
+Restoring the BMP must include removal of sediment and any sediment-laden Bioretention/Rain Garden soils and replacing the removed soils with soils meeting the design specification. - Maintain the infiltration capacities of LID BMPs by protecting against compaction by construction equipment and foot traffic.
 Protect completed lawn and landscaped areas from compaction due to construction equipment. - Protect surrounding land uses from erosion and manage to avoid introducing sediment onto permeable pavements.
 Do not allow muddy construction equipment on the base material or pavement.
-Do not allow sediment-lade runoff onto permeable pavements. - Clean pavements fouled with sediments or no longer passing an initial infiltration test using procedures acceptable to the County or in accordance with manufacturer's procedures. - Keep heavy equipment off of existing soils under LID facilities (Bioretention, Rain Gardens, Infiltration Ponds, Permeable Pavements, etc.) that have been excavated to final grade to retain the infiltration rate of the soils.
+Do not allow sediment-lade runoff onto permeable pavements or base materials. - Clean permeable pavements fouled with sediments or no longer passing an initial infiltration test using procedures acceptable to the County or in accordance with manufacturer's procedures. - Keep heavy equipment off of existing soils under LID BMPs that have been excavated to final grade to retain the infiltration rate of the soils.